Screen Credits Manual

 e.
 A copy of this Credits Manual.

 f.
-Request for telephonic communication to the Screen Credits Administrator by each member of the Arbitration Committee, indicating each arbiter’s determination of writing credit, with confirmation of this decision to follow in writing.
+Instructions for each member of the Arbitration Committee to phone in their determination of writing credit to both the Credit Arbitration Consultant and the Credits staff member administering the arbitration, with confirmation of this decision to follow in writing.

 If the Arbitration Committee is unable to reach a unanimous decision during the teleconference, the majority decision shall be deemed the decision of the Arbitration Committee.
-When the Arbitration Committee reaches a decision, each member of the Committee shall confirm his/her individual decision in writing with a summation of the reason therefor.
-The decision of the Arbitration Committee shall be accepted as final and communicated by the Screen Credits Administrator to all interested parties.
+When the Arbitration Committee reaches a decision, each member of the Committee shall confirm their individual decision in writing with a summation of their reasoning.
+The decision of the Arbitration Committee shall be accepted as final, and the Credits Staff will communicate it to all interested parties.